Empress Myeongseong: The Eulmi Incident

-In the immediate run-up to her death, the queen consort had allied herself with Russian interests to counterbalance Japanese influence.
+In the immediate run-up to her death, the queen had allied herself with Russian interests to counterbalance Japanese influence.
 She was perceived by the Japanese as an important hostile target.
 Her assassination took place in the early hours on 8 October 1895 within the king's private quarters, in an attack known in Korea as the Eulmi Incident.
 A few court ladies also shared her fate due to the Japanese mistaking them for the queen.
 The attack was organized by Miura Gorō and carried out by over fifty Japanese agents.
 The royal palace was in disarray after the ordeal, but Gojong ordered a eunuch to search for the queen's remains: only a singed finger bone was later found.